reconcilerio/dies/README.md

     // function.
 The passed die is mutable.
     DieWith(fn ...func(d *MyResourceDie)) *MyResourceDie

+    // DieSeal returns a new die for the current die's state that is sealed for comparison in future diff and patch operations.
+    DieSeal() *MyResourceDie

+    // DieSealFeed returns a new die for the current die's state that uses a specific resource for comparison in future diff and patch operations.
+    DieSealFeed(r MyResource) *MyResourceDie

+    // DieSealFeedPtr returns a new die for the current die's state that uses a specific resource for comparison in future diff and patch operations.
+    DieSealFeedPtr(r *MyResource) *MyResourceDie

+    // DieSealRelease returns the sealed resource managed by the die.
+    DieSealRelease() MyResource

+    // DieSealReleasePtr returns the sealed resource pointer managed by the die.
+    DieSealReleasePtr() *MyResource

+    // DieDiff uses cmp.Diff to compare the current value of the die with the sealed value.
+    DieDiff(opts ...cmp.Option) string

+    // DiePatch generates a patch between the current value of the die and the sealed value.
+    DiePatch(patchType types.PatchType) ([]byte, error)

     // DeepCopy returns a new die with equivalent state.
 Useful for
     // snapshotting a mutable die.
     DeepCopy() *MyResourceDie